Bank sector set for third week of whipsaw action, questions

-Banks brace for third week of drama with SVB up in the air
+Banks brace more drama with SVB, Credit Suisse up in the air

 The banking sector is poised to head into a third week of existential questions and whipsaw volatility, despite official efforts to stabilize markets and reassure depositors.

-Meanwhile, the search for causes, lessons and blame, are already well underway.
+Meanwhile, the search for causes, lessons, and blame is already well underway.

-What we're watching: The fate of Silicon Valley Bank (SVB), whose financial fault lines spurred the recent banking earthquake, is still up in the air.
+What we're watching: The fate of Silicon Valley Bank, whose financial fault lines spurred the recent banking earthquake, is still up in the air.

 - Its former parent filed for bankruptcy protection Friday.
 The commercial bank — which was taken over by the U.S. government last week — is not included in that process.

-Note: Editor's note: This story has been updated with additional information on Credit Suisse